-- Select your calling spot in open timber rather than thick brush; turkeys are hesitant to walk into thick brush. - Select a stump, tree trunk or rock taller and wider than you are-to lean back against while calling; this will protect your back if another hunter moves in behind you. - Eliminate the colors white, red, orange, black and blue from your hunting outfit; these are the colors of most gobblers.
+- Select your calling spot in open timber rather than thick brush; turkeys are hesitant to walk into thick brush. - Select a stump, tree trunk or rock taller and wider than you are-to lean back against while calling; this will protect your back if another hunter moves in behind you. - · Eliminate the colors white, red, orange, black and blue from your hunting outfit; these are the colors of most gobblers.

-- Listen for the alarm cries of birds or squirrels; these sounds can alert you when another hunter begins moving into your area. - When nearby songbirds or your turkey go suddenly silent, take a careful look around.
+Listen for the alarm cries of birds or squirrels; these sounds can alert you when another hunter begins moving into vour area.

+- When nearby songbirds or your turkey go suddenly silent, take a careful look around.
 There's a good chance another hunter is moving in on your bird. - Never move, wave or make turkey sounds to alert another hunter to your location.
 Remain still and speak in a loud, clear voice to announce your presence.

-For more information about hunting wild turkeys, visit the NWTF's website at nwtf.orq.
+For more information about hunting wild turkeys, visit the NWTF's website at nwtf.ora.

-The use of a spotlight or other artificial light in any area where protected wildlife are generally found is prima facie evidence of attempting to locate protected wildlife.
-For a definition of prima facie evidence, see page 55.
+The use of a spotlight or other artificial light in any area where protected wildlife are generally found is considered probable cause of attempting to locate protected wildlife.